 Legume Hack: There are literally hundreds of different types of legumes.
 As they’re extremely versatile, relatively cheap and easy to come by, we recommend experimenting often to see which types of legumes you like.
 We also recommend choosing your cooking methods wisely.
 Many traditional legume-based recipes include considerable amounts of processed meat, salt and other additives, which could lessen their potential benefits.

 A sub-class of essential micronutrients, some key macrominerals include calcium, potassium, phosphorous, sodium and magnesium.
-Due to the vital bodily functions they support, macrominerals are needed in relatively large amounts.
-While some are structural components in the body (calcium in bone), others are electrolytes (potassium and sodium) that are critical for proper functioning of the heart, nerves and other organs.
+Due to the vital bodily functions they support, the body needs macrominerals in relatively large amounts.
+While some are structural components (calcium in bone), others are electrolytes (potassium and sodium) that are critical for proper functioning of the heart, nerves and other organs.